PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

     var input: ViewModelInput { self }
 }
 ```
 This is the basic structure of protocol design.
-You may wonder how it work in real cases and what's the benefit.
+You may wonder how it works in real cases and what's the benefit.
 Let me walk you through a typical scenario.

 ## Usage Example
-Let's say we have a view controller and it needs to call an api to get data when it shows up.
+Let's say we have a view controller and it needs to call an API to get data when it shows up.
 Here is how we define the view controller
 ```swift
 class ViewController: UIViewController {
     var viewModel: ViewModelPrototype?